curityio/mcp-authorization-secured-api/clients/claude-desktop/README.md

 - The Claude backend uses a protected client secret that is never revealed to the browser.
 - Claude receives the authorization code on a secure redirect URI, to prevent access from other websites.

-## Static Clients
+## Preconfigured Clients

-Depending on your Claude plan, you may be able to use a static client:
+Depending on your Claude plan, you may be able to use a preconfigured fixed client:

 <img src="../../images/claude-web.png" alt="Claude Web" style="width:50%" />

-A static client in the Curity Identity Server could use the following settings:
+A preconfigured client in the Curity Identity Server could use the following settings:

 ```xml
 <config xmlns="http://tail-f.com/ns/config/1.0">